-Air pollution is a well-known risk factor for numerous pollution-related diseases, including Chronic Obstructive Pulmonary Diseases (COPD), heart disease, lung cancer, respiratory infections, and stroke.
-The influences of poor air quality on human health are far-reaching but considerably influence the body’s cardiovascular system and respiratory system.
+Air pollution is a well-known risk factor for numerous pollution-related diseases, including Chronic Obstructive Pulmonary Disease (COPD), heart disease, lung cancer, respiratory infections, and stroke.
+The influences of poor air quality on human health are far-reaching but considerably influence the body’s cardiovascular and respiratory systems.
 Individual reactions to air pollutants strongly depend on the type of contaminants a person is exposed to, the level of exposure, and their heredity and health condition.

 Indoor air pollution and unfavorable residential air quality are recorded as two of the world’s most serious toxic pollution challenges in the 2008 Blacksmith Institute World’s Worst Polluted Areas report.
 Outdoor air pollution alone produces 2.1 to 4.21 million losses annually.
 By and large, air pollution causes the deaths of around 7 million souls globally each year and is the world’s most significant single environmental health hazard.

 Productivity drops and depraved quality of life influenced by air pollution are estimated to cost the world market $5 trillion annually.
 Various pollution restriction technologies and approaches are possible to diminish air pollution.
 To reduce air pollution influences, both national and international regulations and laws have been implemented to regulate air pollution.
 Local laws that were financed appropriately in cities have led to valuable public health progress.